 The Subway patrons had eaten on average 644 calories, though they estimated it to be 34% less (495 calories).

 While the Subway lunch was less caloric than the McDonald’s one overall, the McDonald’s crowd expected the food to have more calories and so estimated more accurately.

 This has huge ramifications when trying to budget our calories throughout the day.

 When I think that my lunch was only 495 calories, I may eat one more of those wonderful rosemary-lemon sugar cookies in my pantry.
 But if my lunch was in fact 644 calories, I will have overeaten that day.

 And if I did this on a continual basis, I’d gain 15 pounds that year simply from my own miscalculations.

-To learn more about how the mind and body interact, click here.
+To learn more about how the mind and body interact, check out our courses.

 Do your patients’ perception of whether food is healthy influence their caloric consumption?
 Please leave a comment below.

 Meanwhile, take a look at your copy of Joy of Cooking.
 Brian found some interesting information that we’ll tell you about in our next post.